intuit/wasabi/README.md

 ```

 Now while that was fun, in all likelihood you will be using an IDE to work on Wasabi.
 In doing so, you need only
-add the configuration information above to the JVM commandline prior to startup:
+add the configuration information below to the JVM commandline prior to startup:

-> Wasabi runtime configuration:

 ```bash
 -DnodeHosts=localhost -Ddatabase.url.host=localhost